TykTechnologies/tyk/CONTRIBUTING.md

 You need to clone Tyk from GitHub to your GOPATH folder, or alternatively you can run `go get -d github.com/TykTechnologies/tyk` which automatically downloads project to the right path.

 ### Building the project
-You need to have working Go enironment: see [golang.org](https://golang.org/doc/code.html) for more info on how Go works with code.
+You need to have working Go environment: see [golang.org](https://golang.org/doc/code.html) for more info on how Go works with code.

 To build and test Tyk use built-in `go` commands: `go build` and `go test -v`.
-If you want to just test a subset of the project, you can pass the `-run` argument with name of the test.
+If you want to just test a subset of the project, you can pass the `-run` argument with the name of the test.
 Note that logs are hidden by default when running the tests, which you can override by setting `TYK_LOGLEVEL=info`.

-Currently in order for tests to pass, a **Redis host is required**.
-We know, this is terrible and should be handled with an interface, and it is, however in the current version there is a hard requirement for the application to have its default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
+Currently, in order for tests to pass, a **Redis host is required**.
+We know, this is terrible and should be handled with an interface, and it is, however in the current version there is a hard requirement for the application to have its default memory setup to use Redis as part of a deployment, this is to make it easier to install the application for the end-user.
 Future versions will work around this, or we may drop the memory requirement.
-Simplest way to run Redis is to use official Docker image [https://hub.docker.com/_/redis/](https://hub.docker.com/_/redis/)
+The simplest way to run Redis is to use official Docker image [https://hub.docker.com/_/redis/](https://hub.docker.com/_/redis/)

 ### Adding dependencies